2023-09-18 13:00:00

 Among the debutant councilors, one of those who will probably have the most visible profile is Leandro Costa Brutten (Including Bariloche), also of Peronist affiliation and former candidate for lieutenant governor running with Silvia Horne.

-Asked about the task that awaits him, he said that “first we will have to see what the Executive wants, what projects it proposes to carry out its program.”
+Asked regarding the task that awaits him, he said that “first we will have to see what the Executive wants, what projects it proposes to carry out its program.”
 He anticipated that he will be especially vigilant “that the tenders return and direct purchases be left aside”, of which the current government made a common practice.

 Costa Brutten said that he expects “a strong reduction of the political staff” and that he will promote specific audits on the Ministry of Finance, the debt, the relationship with Mi Bus and the commitments with the concessionaire companies of Catedral and Cerro Campanario.

-When asked about the commissions in which he aspires to work, he said that if possible “in all of them,” although his priority is Government and Legal, Works and also the one that deals with transportation.
+When asked regarding the commissions in which he aspires to work, he said that if possible “in all of them,” although his priority is Government and Legal, Works and also the one that deals with transportation.
 Costa Brutten announced that she will promote Council sessions in the neighborhoods and the rehabilitation of the participatory budget.

 Samantha Echenique will assume a single seat for the Pro party (in JxC) and already knows the area because years ago she worked as an advisor to former councilor Daniel González.
 Echenique also spoke of the importance of “build consensus” so that the Council produces as expected, but clarified that this “will depend on the imprint given by the winning party.”